Group Human Rights Policy

 In addition, the Group recognizes the importance to continue constructive engagement with its customers, business partners, employees, people in the local community with connections to the Group's business activities, shareholders, investors, and all other stakeholders.

 The Human Rights Policy (this "Policy") highlights the Group's commitment to fulfill its responsibility to respect the human rights of all stakeholders.
-Further, in conformity with the Charter of Shinsei Bank Group Corporate Behavior, the Shinsei Bank Group Code of Conduct, and the Group Sustainability Management Policy, this Policy outlines the Group's basic policy concerning respect for human rights and necessary actions for fulfilling its responsibility to respect human rights.
+Further, in conformity with the SBI Group Compliance Code of Conduct, the Charter of Shinsei Bank Group Corporate Behavior, and the Group Sustainability Management Policy, this Policy outlines the Group?? basic policy concerning respect for human rights and necessary actions for fulfilling its responsibility to respect human rights.

 The Group will use this Policy as the guidelines concerning the respect for human rights with the highest priority as it promotes its initiatives for the respect for human rights.

 This Policy is founded in accordance with the Universal Declaration of Human Rights, the International Covenants on Human Rights, the Guiding Principles on Business and Human Rights, the ILO Declaration on Fundamental Principles and Rights at Work, and the Children's Rights and Business Principles.

 This policy is designed to outline that the Group's responsibility to respect all the human rights of all people to both internal external stakeholders.